fabiansyahh/Manual-and-Automatic-Robot-Car/README.md

 3. **Manual Mode**:
    - The car is controlled via a smartphone app using Bluetooth commands.
 4. **Automatic Mode**:
-   - The ultrasonic sensor detects obstacles and navigates autonomously.
+   - The ultrasonic sensor detects obstacles and the robot car navigates autonomously.

-## Future Improvements
-- Adding an **OLED display** for real-time status updates.
-- Implementing **voice control** for manual mode.
-- Enhancing obstacle avoidance with additional sensors.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.